Olalere1/AutoScalingIP_Discovery_Project/README.md

 <!--
 Create (new) SSH credentials -using SSH username with private key selection, among other settings paste private key of the slave instance (cat ...pem to get)!

+Return back to managed jenkins - nodes- and create the node; type=permanent agent, name= to be used can be found in the jenkinscript.tf (for node)
+Number of executors = 1
-Return back to mamanged jenkins - nodes- and create the node; type=permanent agent remote root directory = /opt/build label=(should be same as node agent specified on jenkinsfile) usage=as much as possible
+remote root directory = /opt/build
+label=(should be same as node agent specified on jenkinsfile) usage=as much as possible